ArjunRAj77/Flask-Restaurant-App/README.md

 # Flask-Restaurant-App
-A simple flask application for restaurant
+A simple flask application for restaurant.